 - Conduct in-home and ADI certification testing of human and canine partner teams.*

-- Communicate client services programs expectations to clients, volunteers, and staff.*
+- Communicate client services program expectations to clients, volunteers, and staff.*

 - Monitor and assist field trainers during team placements.*